ShrutiSutar1902/Retail-Sales-Analytics-Dashboard/README.md

-# Retail Sales Data Engineering Pipeline
+# Retail Sales Analytics Dashboard

 This project demonstrates an end-to-end Data Engineering workflow where sales data is cleaned, processed, stored, and visualized to generate business insights.